Source2ZE/ZombieReborn/README.md

 Knockback will not function out of the box, as Movement Unlocker is required similar to CS:GO.
 See instructions on manually patching Movement Unlocker [here](../../wiki/Patching-Movement-Unlocker) until there is some plugin API available to do it in.

+## Documentation

+You can find the documentation of various Zombie:Reborn features [here](../../wiki/Documentation).

 ## Current issues
 You can find the current issues with CS2 we'd like to report to Valve [here](../../wiki/CS2-Issues).